dlccyes/CollegeNotes/OtherNotes/Software Development/linux.md

 sudo apt install gparted
 ```

-use it to do any operation regarding partitions with GUI
+Use it to do any operation regarding partitions with GUI.

+Note that you probably need to unmount a partition first to perform an operation (like copy or resize).

 ### bluetooth
 (if not preinstalled)